rwydaegh/goliat/docs/technical_guide.md

 - **API Reference**: [src.setups](api_reference.md#src.setups)

 #### `SimulationRunner`
-- **Function**: Executes the simulation, either locally using `iSolve.exe` or by submitting it to the oSPARC cloud platform.
+- **Function**: Executes a single simulation, either locally using `iSolve.exe` or by submitting it to the oSPARC cloud platform.
 It also handles real-time logging of the solver output.
 A key feature is the `_run_isolve_manual` method, which runs the solver in a separate process and uses a non-blocking reader thread to capture and log its output in real-time.
 - **Some interesting methods**:
-    - `run_all()`: Iterates through and runs all simulations defined in the study.
+    - `run()`: Executes a single simulation as defined by its configuration.
 - **API Reference**: [src.simulation_runner.SimulationRunner](api_reference.md#src.simulation_runner.SimulationRunner)

 #### `ResultsExtractor`